Mosh-Fatema-Koli/Mosh_Fatema_Akther_Koli/README.md

 <h3 align="left">SUMMARY:</h3>

-<p>Software engineer, B.Sc. in Computer Science and Engineering.
-Passionate
-about Mobile App Development (Flutter).
+<p>I am a skilled Mobile Developer who has around 1 year of experience Flutter Mobile App development.
+Passionate about Mobile App Development (Flutter).
 Looking for opportunities as flutter Developer with an expert team of developers who will help advance my career progression in the future.</p>

 <b>I am good at a few things:</b>